About Me & Freqently Asked Questions

 After stepping out of corporate America, I started putting more effort into this blog while working with Freckled Nest doing web design.
 I also threw myself into developing my photography business, Ohio Fresh Photo, and sold vintage on the side at Fine & Dandy Vintage.
 In 2010-2011, I also wrote a bit for Apartment Therapy (see my posts here) and in 2013, I began writing for Disney’s Babble, but have since stepped down to work with the team at A Beautiful Mess.
 You can see all of my contributions right here.
 In August of 2013 I decided I’d like to do some part time work that didn’t involve self managing my time and clients (turns out I’m not so great at managing the stress involved with freelance work), so I took at job as a barista at Starbucks.
 I work about 15 hours a week there, and it’s really nice to spend some time outside of the home interacting with real, live, non-internet people!

-Right now I put most of my energy into my contributions to A Beautiful Mess and the work I do with my husband Phil at Ohio Fresh Photo.
+Right now I put most of my energy into my DIY and design contributions to A Beautiful Mess and the work I do with my husband Phil at Ohio Fresh Photo.
 I’m loving the work that I do, and don’t regret leaving the cubicle life- not even for a minute!

 Q: What camera do you use?